VeraBE/VeriMan/README.md

 # VeriMan

 With VeriMan you can define temporal properties using your contract's variables, and Solidity's numeric and boolean operations.

-The tool instruments the contract to find a trace that falsifies at least one of the properties.
-To do so, it runs the instrumented contract against VeriSol, if it finds a trace then it executes it on Manticore to get a concrete trasaction sequence.

-Its possible to only enable the instrumentation option to get a contract that can be run against any tool that tries to make asserts fail, like Mythril.
+Then, the tool instruments the contract to find a trace that falsifies at least one of the properties or prove that they hold.
+You can then check the instrumented contract against any tool that tries to make asserts fail, like Mythril, or any tool that also attemps to proove they hold.

 For example, given the following contract: